tjpullen/SimpleSailSim/README.md

 This project is to design a very simple 2D sailing simulator aimed at teaching the basic principles of sailing to beginners.

-I'm currently working to get the basics of boat movement working.
-Take a look at an [early version](sail.html).
+### Prototypes

+A simple prototype demonstrating boat movement and controls: (sail.html)[sail.html]

+A demonstration of boat controls on a stationary boat: [sail_demo.html](sail_demo.html)

-### Game 1: Fixy sailing cart
+### Game 1: Fixy sailing

 [sail_fixy.html](sail_fixy.html)

-To learn how a sail propels a boat.
+To learn how the sail propels the boat.
 Point the boat and set the sail then watch where it goes.

 *Note - This is a simple setup where the boat doesn't slip sideways and sail angle is controlled directly rather than through a sheet.*